Baldus de Ubaldis: Life

 A member of the noble family of the Ubaldi (Baldeschi), Baldus was born at Perugia in 1327, and studied civil law there under Bartolus de Saxoferrato, being admitted to the degree of doctor of civil law at the early age of seventeen.
 Federicus Petrucius of Siena is said to have been the master under whom he studied canon law.

 Baldus had two brothers, Angelus (1328–1400) and Petrus (1335–1400).
 It is probably due to confusion between Baldus and his brother Petrus that the famous jurist's name is sometimes given as Petrus Baldus de Ubaldis.

-On his promotion to the doctorate he went to Bologna, where he taught law for three years, after which he was advanced to a professorship at Perugia, where he remained for thirty-three years, and he had among his students Francesco Albergotti.
+On his promotion to the doctorate, he went to Bologna, where he taught law for three years.
+He then advanced to a professorship at Perugia, where he remained for thirty-three years, and he had among his students Francesco Albergotti.
 He subsequently taught law at Pisa, Florence, Padua and Pavia, the rivals to Bologna.
-During his period at Pavia he sometimes also taught at Piacenza.
+During his period at Pavia, he sometimes also taught at Piacenza.
 He died at Pavia on 28 April 1400 and was buried in the church of San Francesco.

 Baldus was the master of Pierre Roger de Beaufort, who became pope under the title of Gregory XI, and whose immediate successor, Urban VI, summoned Baldus to Rome to assist him by his consultations in 1380 against the anti-pope Clement VII.
 Baldus' view on the legal issues relating to the schism are laid down in the so-called Questio de schismate.
 Cardinal Francesco Zabarella and Paulus Castrensis were also among his pupils.